polygonplanet/PunyApp/README.md

 ### Install and Run

-* Extract the files to the any directory on the server.
+* Extract files to the any directory on the server.

 * Settings `application/settings/app-settings.php`.